 Why is transferring a car title important in Texas?

-Transferring a car title in Texas is crucial for establishing legal ownership of the vehicle.
+Transferring a car title in Texas is crucial for establishing legal vehicle ownership.
 It protects both the buyer and seller from potential legal issues and liabilities.
 Without a proper transfer, the seller may remain liable for any incidents involving the vehicle.

 What documents are needed for a car title transfer in Texas?